 The product launch roadmap usually includes all the specifics regarding the launch process, such as due dates and assignees.

 Why do you need a product roadmap?

-Reason #1: To define the product development strategy
+Benefit #1: It defines your product development strategy

 By visually representing your strategy and how you plan to manage product development, you’ll increase your chances of making the product strategy a successful one.